 Whether you’re bored from not being able to go to the gym or you just want to be able to work out at your own pace, WeStretch’s strengthening routines are perfect for you!
 These routines focus on strengthening with stretching, using only your body weight and various movements.
 While these routines won’t necessarily help you bulk up, they will help you with functional strength training, which is essential for everyday life!

-When you are about to start your strength workout, you will achieve best results if you warm up beforehand.
-Go outside for a brisk walk or try one of WeStretch's sport warm up routines.
+When you are about to start your strength workout, you will achieve the best results if you warm up beforehand.
+Go outside for a brisk walk or try one of WeStretch’s sport warm-up routines.

 There are three different levels of strengthening within the customization screen: beginner, intermediate and advanced.
 Typically, the higher level you go, the more poses you will do within your chosen time frame.

-The beginner strengthening offers two options- the aptly named ‘beginner strengthening’ and the ‘lower body strengthening’.
-Both routines are relatively simple, offering roughly half stretching poses and half movement poses.
+Beginner strengthening offers two options- the aptly named ‘beginner strengthening’ and the ‘lower body strengthening’.
+Both routines are relatively simple, offering roughly half-stretching poses and half-movement poses.

 While you will often see the same poses pop up within a single routine, the order varies to keep you moving in different ways and to keep you on your toes!
 There is a lot of movement in these routines.
 This is to help you get accustomed to moving between sitting and standing poses.
 This also uses your body weight to strengthen forgotten muscles with stretching.